trucanhng/python-mini-projects/README.md

 # Python-Mini-Projects

-A collection of Python mini projects from beginner- to advanced-level.
+A collection of Python mini projects demonstrating skills from beginner to advanced levels.

 ## Beginner